in the Netherlands 1978-early 2021 (2021)

 Recording 1.
 In the field, most Dusky Warblers are found by their calls

 Dusky Warblers have been recorded in all months between September and April.
 Records in the first four months of the year are rare, however.
 The first winterer was only found in 2007 and prior to 2021, only five individuals had been observed in January or February, of which one remained into March and April.
 In January 2021, after the 2020 autumn influx, another eight were present (of which four were already found in December 2020).
-Only time will tell whether this will be an increasingly recorded wintering species.
+Only time will tell whether winter records are genuinly increasing, or not.

-By far most birds are found in the last four months of the year.
+But by far most birds are found within the final four months of the year.
 The earliest ever was a bird ringed on Vlieland on 23 September 2014, one of only four September records.
 Autumn passage is mainly between mid-October and mid-November, though ‘new’ birds can be found into December.
-The median migration date is in the final ten days of October.
-Before 2020 this was also the period with the highest number of recorded individuals, but during the 2020 influx there was a strong peak between 11-20 October, while there was a (weather related) dip between 21-31 October, a single event that caused a shift that perhaps does not reflect the situation for most years (Figure 4; also see Excel file for a graph excluding the influx).
+The median migration date is during the final ten days of October.
+Before 2020 this was also the time with the highest number of records, but during the 2020 influx there was a strong peak between 11-20 October, while there was a (weather related) dip between 21-31 October.
+This single event therfore caused a slight shift in the graph that perhaps does not reflect the situation for most years (Figure 4; also see Excel file for a graph excluding the influx).

 Figure 4.
-Records of Dusky Warbler in the Netherlands per 10 day time frames during the autumns of 1978-2020.
+Records of Dusky Warblers in the Netherlands per 10 days during the autumns of 1978-2020.

 Length of stay

 Most Dusky Warblers are in a hurry: over 60% left within a day (N=132), and over 85% did not linger for more than three days (N=187).
 Only ten birds (5%) stayed for 10 days or longer (newly found birds from January 2021 are not included).
-There’s no clear change between the average duration of stay between the end of September and mid-November (2 days on average; note that one bird that stayed for 51 days had a big impact on this figure).
-At the end of November, the first birds start to settle: this is the first 10 day time frame in which the number of one day sightings forms a minority (average duration of stay: 3 days).
+There’s no clear change between the average duration of stay in the time between late September and mid-November (2 days on average; note that a single bird that stayed for 51 days increased this figure).
+From late November, the first birds start to settle: from then on, one day sightings form a minority for the first time in autumn (average: 3 days).
 Birds found between December and February (N=5 prior to 2020) usually stay long, on average 31 days.
 Only one was seen on one day only.

 André van Loon, Jan Visser and Arnold Wijker provided additional information on trapped birds, Ben Gaxiola and Rutger Wilschut kindly sent sound recordings of observations.